minin43/TTT-Custom-Roles/API/HOOKS.md

 - *roleFileName* - The portion of the scoring icon path that indicates which role it belongs to.
 Used in one of the following icon path patterns: "vgui/ttt/tab_{roleFileName}.png" (1.1.9+), "vgui/ttt/roles/{roleFileName}/tab_{roleFileName}.png"  (1.3.4+)

 *Return:*
-- *color* - The new color value to use or the original passed into the hook
+- *color* - The new color value to use or the original passed into the hook.
+Return `false` to not show color at all
-- *roleFileName* - The new roleFileName value to use or the original passed into the hook
+- *roleFileName* - The new roleFileName value to use or the original passed into the hook.
+Return `false` to not show an icon at all
 - *flashRole* - If a valid role is provided, this will cause the target player's scoreboard role to have a flashing border in the given role's color (see ROLE_* global enumeration)

 ### TTTScoringSecondaryWins(wintype, secondaryWins)